Program Overview

 Safety

-We will work to create a safe, non-judgemental environment.
+We will work to create a safe, non-judgmental environment.
 This includes creating space for different emotions, validating people’s experiences, and ensuring people feel safe to ask for what they need.

 Relationships